adityabanotra/Calculator/README.md

 # Calculator

 This is a basic Calculator built on javaScript.
-You can visit it here [https://adityabanotra.github.io/Old-School-Calculator/](url).
+You can visit it [here](https://adityabanotra.github.io/Old-School-Calculator/).